Public Works Project Updates

 Citywide Storm Drain Cleaning and Inspection

 Staff is working with RVSD on the inspections.
 Staff anticipates completing video inspections for a sufficient sample size of the storm drains by the end of this calendar year to develop a plan and budget for repairs and replacements.
 Staff has already identified a number of pipe segments requiring repair and is developing plans for repair.
+City Council authorized a Capital Improvement Program budget amendment at their November 2 meeting to fund repairs and replacement identified with the inspections to date.

 Storm Drain Pump Station Upgrades